softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 from_branch = "develop"
 ...
 ```
-In [harvest] you define that this plugin is used with less priority than the built-in cff plugin.
+In the `[harvest]` section you define that this plugin is used with less priority than the built-in `cff` plugin.
-in [harvest.git] you set the configuration for the plugin.
+in the `[harvest.git]` section you set the configuration for the plugin.
-In the Beginning of this tutorial we set the parameter `from_branch` in the git settings.
-Now we change the default from_branch to develop.
+In the beginning of this tutorial we set the parameter `from_branch` in the git settings.
+Now we change the default `from_branch` to `develop`.
-With this Configuration the plugin will be used.
-If you run hermes harvest, you should see the "Hello World" message.
+With this configuration the plugin will be used.
+If you run `hermes harvest`, you should see the "Hello World" message.
-Of course the hermes.toml is always changeable as you desire.

 ```{admonition} Congratulations!
 You can now write plugins for HERMES.
 ```
-To fill the plugin with code, you can check our [harvest_git](https://github.com/hermes-hmc/hermes-git) repository.
+To fill the plugin with code, you can check our [hermes-plugin-git](https://github.com/softwarepub/hermes-plugin-git) repository.
 There is the code to check the local git history and extract contributors of the given branch.

 If you have any questions, wishes or requests, feel free to contact us.